Geekdude/Geekdude.github.io/_drafts/productivity.md

 ### Slide 27 --- Demo My Personal Knowledge Base

-During the actual talk, I gave a live demo of my note taking system.
+During the actual talk, I gave a live demo of my note-taking system.
 Since this presentation is written I will give more details on my OneNote structure.

 I've been using PARA with OneNote for work and personal use since I started my current job a year and a half ago.